Upabjojr/sympy/docs/modules/stats.rst

 Mechanics
 ^^^^^^^^^
-.. module:: diofant.stats.rv
+.. module:: sympy.stats.rv

-Diofant Stats employs a relatively complex class hierarchy.
+sympy Stats employs a relatively complex class hierarchy.

 ``RandomDomain``\s are a mapping of variables to possible values.
 For example we might say that the symbol ``Symbol('x')`` can take on the values